alexraju01/Starlight/README.md

 - [x] Upgrade to Next.js 15.
 - [x] Transition from JavaScript to TypeScript.
-- [ ] Transition from CSS Module to Tailwind
+- [x] Transition from CSS Module to Tailwind.
 - [ ] Improve pagination for all the pages that require it.
 - [ ] Add user authentication.
 - [ ] Implement watchlist and favorites.